 Favorite authors include but are not limited to: David Weber, Cole and Bunch, Lois McMaster Bujold, Margaret Maron, Michael Gilbert, B. J. Oliphant(aka Sheri Tepper), Rex Stout, Georgette Heyer(the regencies and a few of the mysteries), Jane Austen, Ursula K. LeGuin and P. G. Wodehouse.
 Charlaine Harris.
 CJ Cherryh.
 John Ringo.
 Eric Flint.
 Laurie King.
 Diana Wynne Jones.
 Diane Duane.
 Of course, John leCarre.
 Sara Woods, Ngaio Marsh.
 Jim Butcher.

 I loathe stories that are published rough drafts but are not so labeled.
 Use the spell check option and get your grammar up to Dick and Jane standards(or Peter and Jane or Janet and John, depending on where you are).
 It's not that difficult: 'See Jane.
 See Spot.
 Spot is Jane's dog.
 "Come, Spot," said Jane.
-"Come to me." ' The example includes both narrative and dialogue; complete sentences, with a subject, a verb and an object or a subject, a verb and an interjection; the imperative form of the verb; the possessive form of the noun; the proper use of the objective pronoun; the standard punctuation of dialogue and a correct way to use single and double quote marks.
+"Come to me." ' The example includes both narrative and dialogue; complete sentences, with a subject, a verb and an object or a subject, a verb and an interjection; the imperative form of the verb; the possessive form of the noun; the proper use of the objective first person singular pronoun; the standard punctuation of dialogue and a correct way to use single and double quote marks.
 Now, was that hard?

 Most of the stories below are part of my major story arc, The World in Play.
 The format is: Name of the Story Arc: Number: Title.
 Continuity/understanding will be enhanced by reading the stories in the proper numerical order.